 As a local public works agency headquartered in Columbus, Ohio, the Franklin County Engineer's Office is responsible for the maintenance and construction of 271 miles of county roadway and 351 county bridges, as well as upkeep of all county ditches, drains, retention basins, and other storm water facilities within the right-of-way of county roads in unincorporated areas.
 To meet the continuing development and infrastructure needs of Franklin County, the Engineer's Office utilizes the latest technologies for determining and maintaining roadway centerlines and boundaries; retracing and setting new monuments for original public land surveys; preparing geographic information system mapping for real estate tax assessments; and establishing precise countywide horizontal and vertical control to maintain uniformity in construction, surveying, and mapping.

-Meet Simone Burley!
-She’s been with FCEO for a year and currently works as our Diversity and Inclusion Coordinator.
-In her spare time, she enjoys watching HGTV, gardening, shopping, organizing, and cooking.
-Thanks, Simone for being #TeamFCEO! #WorkerWednesday
+Meet Jimmy Garner!
+He's been with FCEO for over a year and currently works at our West Maintenance Facility.
+In his spare time, Jimmy enjoys hunting, fishing, and spending time with friends.
+Thanks, Jimmy, for being #TeamFCEO! #WorkerWednesday

 April is Ohio Native Plant Month!
 Native plants are completely adapted to Ohio's growing conditions and are a source of food for our native insects, birds, and all wildlife.
 Therefore, we encourage you to visit www.ohionativeplantmonth.org/ to learn more about projects and activities.